 BIOGRAPHY

-Blessing Ngobeni was born in 1985 in a small rural town of Tzaneen in Limpopo.
-At the age of ten, he moved to Johannesburg where, after a tumultuous decade, he entered the contemporary art scene.
+Blessing Ngobeni was born in the small town of Tzaneen, located in the largely rural Limpopo province of South Africa.
+He moved to the Johannesburg metropolis at a very young age, where he experienced many hardships, from living on the streets, to serving time in prison – what he describes as “the usual South African story“.
+He has since then built an exceptional and unique career in the South African art industry.
 Bringing with him a unique style and a critique of political regimes, Ngobeni made the corruption, incompetence and duplicity of current South African ruling elite the subjects of his art.
-He tackled the disconcerting consequences of betraying democratic ideals, the failure to learn from historical tragedies and the expanding gap between the rich and poor.
+He tackles the disconcerting consequences of betraying democratic ideals, the failure to learn from historical tragedies and the expanding gap between the rich and poor.
 This critique is informed by Ngobeni’s own experience, the hardships and challenges he had to confront as a child and adolescent.
+As a result of his exceptional work and dedication to his practice, Ngobeni received the highly-prestigious Standard Bank Young Artist Award for the Visual Arts in 2020.

 It is of importance to note that Ngobeni is an artist focusing on more than his own evolving career.
-His efforts in mentoring young artists have lead him to form two projects that support graduates who are transitioning from their fine art training at tertiary institutions to their careers as full-time artists.
+His efforts in mentoring young artists have lead him to form two projects which support young artists who are transitioning from their training to their careers as full-time practitioners.
 The first, in collaboration with the Bag Factory, is the ‘Blessing Ngobeni Studio Art Award’ established in 2017.
-The second is called ‘Initiative’ and introduces young artists to the art industry through a series of workshops and culminates in an opportunity for them to participate in a group show.
+The second is called ‘Initiative’ and introduces young artists to the art industry through a series of workshops, culminating in an opportunity for them to participate in a group show.
 This empowering work attests to Ngobeni’s personal and professional contribution to the art world and society at large.

 EDUCATION